fab13n/lamtez/README.md

 I'm interested in feedbacks anyway, if you play with it.

-## Language
+## General considerations on the language

-The language is simple, and strongly influenced by ML.
-It relies as much as possible on sum types (equivalent to tagged unions in C) and product types (structs/records in other languages).
+The language is strongly influenced by ML: very functional, relying heavily on sum-types and product-types, statically typed with type inference.

 Whitespaces are not significant except to separate tokens, indentation is not significant, comments start with a `#` sign and run until the